bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/45-John.md

 They said, “Jesus of Nazareth.”

 ^8^ Jesus answered, “I told you that I am he.
-If therefore you seek me, let these go their way,” ^9^ that the word might be fulfilled which he spoke, “Of those whom you have given me, I have lost none.”^*^
+If therefore you seek me, let these go their way,” ^9^ that the word might be fulfilled which he spoke, “Of those whom you have given me, I have lost none.”^^
 ^[18:9 John 6:39]

 ^10^ Simon Peter therefore, having a sword, drew it, struck the high priest’s servant, and cut off his right ear.
 The servant’s name was Malchus. ^11^ Jesus therefore said to Peter, “Put the sword into its sheath.
 The cup which the Father has given me, shall I not surely drink it?”